rspamd/rspamd.com/doc/modules/replies.md

 - `key_prefix`: string prefixed to keys in Redis (default `rr`)
 - `symbol`: symbol yielded on messages identified as replies.

-You also need to set Redis servers to store data (e.g. `servers` or `read_servers` and `write_servers`).
-You can specify all standard Redis arguments, such as password, timeout, database and so on.
+Additionally, you will need to set up Redis servers to store data, such as `servers` or `read_servers` and `write_servers`.
+You can specify all standard Redis arguments, including password, timeout, database, and so on.

 ## Example